Revolutionary-Games/RevolutionaryWebApp/README.md

 is accessed through HTTP.
 You can use for example https://github.com/hhyyrylainen/StackWalkAsAService running on the local host.
 You can find instructions in that repo on how to run the service.
-Note that there needs to be a folder that both the service container and ThriveDevCenter can access to have correct symbol files.
+Note that there needs to be a folder that both the service container and RevolutionaryWebApp can access to have correct symbol files.

 This can be setup for example with: